-- Over 12 months, on average, one woman is killed every week by a current or former partner;
+- over 12 months, on average, one woman is killed every week by a current or former partner;

-- One in three woman have experienced physical and/or sexual violence perpetrated by someone known to them;
+- one in three woman have experienced physical and/or sexual violence perpetrated by someone known to them;

-- One in five women experience harassment within the workplace;
+- one in five women experience harassment within the workplace;

-- In Australia, one in four children are exposed to domestic violence; and
+- in Australia, one in four children are exposed to domestic violence; and

 - Indigenous women and girls are 35 times more likely than the wider female population to be hospitalised due to family violence.

 In recognition of the national issue of family violence and violence against women in the community, Treasury worked alongside the Department of Premier and Cabinet and the Department of Police, Fire and Emergency Management to implement the White Ribbon Workplace Accreditation program.
-This anti- violence initiative was aimed at encouraging individuals to take an active role in promoting a positive workplace culture.
-The Accreditation Program was a great opportunity to revise internal policies and procedures that aimed to assist in the prevention of violence against women and to equip staff with the necessary knowledge and skills to recognise and appropriately act when violence against women does occur.
+This anti- violence initiative is aimed at encouraging individuals to take an active role in promoting a positive workplace culture.
+The Accreditation Program is a great opportunity to revise internal policies and procedures that aimed to assist in the prevention of violence against women and to equip staff with the necessary knowledge and skills to recognise and appropriately act when violence against women does occur.

-- Being a leader and driver of social change to strengthen gender equality and stop violence against women;
+- being a leader and driver of social change to strengthen gender equality and stop violence against women;

-- Improved workplace culture, office safety and morale;
+- improved workplace culture, office safety and morale;

-- Increased knowledge and skills of staff to address violence against women;
+- increased knowledge and skills of staff to address violence against women;

-- Improved retention rates and lower staff turnover;
+- improved retention rates and lower staff turnover;

-- Improved productivity and reduced absenteeism; and
+- improved productivity and reduced absenteeism; and

-- Improved reputation.
+- improved reputation.